29 Viscous-Dominated Flows

 (32)

-The total (pressure plus viscous) drag force is obtained by integrating the radial stress over the sphere’s surface.
+The total (pressure plus viscous) drag force is obtained by integrating the stresses over the sphere’s surface.
 Therefore, the drag force is expressed as

 (33)